-Since lockdowns went into effect in the middle of March, millions of workers have been working from home.
+Since lockdowns went into effect in the middle of March 2020, millions more workers have been working from home.
 One of the things that we’ve learned from this mass experiment is just how flexible people can be in times of distress.
 Very few companies were prepared for this abrupt change, but when it happened, they had to adjust.
-Did they collapse under the burden?
-No way.
-American businesses are tougher than that.
+American businesses are made of tough stuff.
 They found ways to make the switch work.

 - Using a public or unsecure WiFi network

 - Breaking company policies (or unsure of what they are)

 If so, you’re not alone.
 Security policies are likely the biggest holes in the patchwork system hastily thrown together by companies struggling to implement new policies.

 Now that businesses have had some time to adjust, it’s time to start taking a serious look at how employees are staying safe online.

 Plugging Your Remote Security Holes

 First, most obviously, if you or your employees are doing any of the things listed above, you should reconsider.
 Here’s why:

 - Personal devices: These are less likely to have proper antivirus software, firewalls, and automatic patching compared to company-owned devices, making them less secure.

 - Public/unsafe WiFi networks: The coffee shop below your apartment may or may not be closed, but using their WiFi is asking for trouble.
 Unsecured networks can be used to intercept sensitive data or distribute malware.
 Internet-enabled devices in your home are also vulnerable.